-The distance education Master of Science in Nursing (M.S.N.) program at Wilkes University is designed to prepare the Nurse Practitioner, Nurse Executive, Nursing Educator, and Informatics Nurse Specialist for advancing nursing practice and quality within healthcare and academic systems.
+The distance education Master of Science in Nursing (M.S.N.) program at Wilkes University is designed to prepare the Nurse Practitioner for advancing nursing practice and quality within healthcare.
 The program provides a foundation to further advancement of professional nursing education for a doctoral degree in nursing and post graduate/APRN certificate program.
-Graduates are eligible for national certification upon program completion of the respective concentration.
+Graduates are eligible for national board certification upon program completion of the respective concentration.